The Walk-In (TV series): Release

 The Walk-In aired on ITV from 3 October 2022.

-The documentary Nazi Hunters: The Real Walk-In was broadcast after the final episode.
+The documentary Nazi Hunters: The Real Walk-In was broadcast following the final episode.

 Critical reception

 The Walk In was well received in the press with The Guardian, The Independent, and the Evening Standard all giving it four stars out of five.
 Lucy Mangan, writing in The Guardian, described it as “one of the best TV investments you can make”.

 Cooper was critical of the marketing of the show, saying that she felt that she had been used as a "marketing tool" by Hope Not Hate and ITV.